Tier 1 (Exceptional Talent) visa route

 - take on activities in addition to those allowed on other visas, such as collaborations

-- apply for settlement once you’ve been in the UK for five years.
+- apply for settlement once you’ve been in the UK for three years (if endorsed under Exceptional Talent) or five years (if endorsed under Exceptional Promise).

 You can apply to switch to a Tier 1 visa if you’re already in the UK on a: